fbpx

 Read more: Peacefulness declines to lowest level in 15 years

-Key Trends in Global Peace Index 2021
+Key Trends in the Global Peace Index 2021

 • Since 2008, the level of global peacefulness has deteriorated by 2%, with 75 countries recording a deterioration, while 86 improved.